thylacinelol/rails-missions/README.md

 # README

-The task is to write an action that stores some data in the sqlite database and another action that returns a set of data from the database.
-The response type should be JSON.

-### The POST request
+## Mission #1

-The requests purpose is to calculate the n-th value of the fibonacci series and should look like this:
+Write an API call that returns the n-th value of the fibonacci series.

+### The request

 `POST /fibonacci.json`

-with the required integer parameter `n`.
+Parameter:
+* `n`: [integer] n-th value of the fibonacci series

 If the paramter is missing the response should have status code 400 with an appropriate error message.

+### The response

 The successful response should be JSON in the following structure: